dokku/dokku/docs/deployment/schedulers/nomad.md

 ### Logging support

+> [!WARNING]
-> Warning: Fetching app logs for the `logs` command is currently not implemented.
+> Fetching app logs for the `logs` command is currently not implemented.
 Please consider using [Vector](https://vector.dev/docs/setup/installation/platforms/kubernetes/) or a similar tool to ship logs to another service or a third-party platform.